 There may be many good reasons why you had to leave a job or reduce your job hours.
 “Good cause” for quitting a job or decreasing your work hours includes:

-■ If the amount you are paid in a week equals what you would be paid if you worked at least 20 hours and you were paid the federal minimum wage, and, for reasons beyond your control, the employment stops or wages decrease.
-The Federal Minimum Wage as of 2020 is $7.25 – meaning if you are paid $145 or more per week before taxes.
+- If the amount you are paid in a week equals what you would be paid if you worked at least 20 hours and you were paid the federal minimum wage, and, for reasons beyond your control, the employment stops or wages decrease.
+The federal minimum wage in 2022 is still $7.25/hour –which means you need to earn $145 or more per week before taxes.

-You don’t have to show good cause for leaving a job if you are exempt from work registration rules.
-106 C.M.R. § 362.340.
+You don’t have to show good cause for leaving a job if you are exempt from the voluntary quit rules.
+106 C.M.R. § 362.340

 If you need to show DTA good cause you need to verify the good cause.
 For example, give DTA a statement about the emergency situation with the name and phone number of someone who can confirm the information (a “collateral contact”).

 If your SNAP is reduced, terminated, or denied due to voluntary quit, contact a local Legal Services advocate or contact MLRI at [email protected](link sends e-mail)

 DTA Online Guide: See Appendix G for links to the DTA’s BEACON Online Guide for this section.